Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Summary and conclusions

 \section{Summary and conclusions}

-Overall, the squared momentum transfer spectra of $\eta$ and $\eta^0$ produced in $\gamma p\rightarrow{\rm meson} + p$ process have been analyzed by the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function respectively.
+The squared momentum transfer spectra of $\eta$ and $\eta^0$ produced in the two-body process $\gamma p\rightarrow \eta(\eta^0) + p$ have been analyzed by the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function respectively.
 The squared momentum transfer undergoes from the incident $\gamma$ to emitted $\eta$ or $\eta^0$, or also equivalently from the target proton to emitted proton.
-The statistical results are in agreement with the experimental data produced at different devices.
-In the fitting process, free parameters $\langle p_t\rangle$, $n_s$, and $T_0$ are extracted.
+The statistical results are in agreement with the experimental data measured at different experiments.
+In the fitting process, free parameters $\langle p_t\rangle$, $n_s$, and $T$ are extracted.
 Then, we obtain the dependences of $\langle p_T\rangle$, $T_i$, and $T_0$ on center-of-mass energy $W$.

-The parameters $\langle p_T\rangle$, $T_i$, and $T_0$ decrease with increasing of $W$ roughly. $W$ is defined as the center-of-mass energy which effectively reflects the excitation degree of the system.
-As a rule, a higher $W$ indicates that the system has a higher excitation degree, and there should be a larger $\langle p_T\rangle$, $T_i$, and $T_0$.
-In fact, it is more possible to have a small angle scattering at higher $W$.
-At $W$ corresponding to abnormal $\langle p_T\rangle$, $T_i$, and $T_0$, there is a high possibility of the large angle scattering. \\ \\ \\ {\bf Data Availability}

-The data used to support the findings of this study are included within the article and are cited at relevant places within the text as references. \\ \\ {\bf Ethical Approval}